 The first full face snorkel mask was developed by Tribord, a French watersports company known for its innovation.
 It was first released in 2014, and its unique look – something like a cross between a space helmet and gas mask – caught the public’s attention.
 People wanted to know how well it worked and if it was worth using.

 Let’s go over the main advantages of the full face snorkel mask.
 First, because the mask and snorkel are combined into one, there is no mouthpiece.
 This means that wearers could freely breathe with their mouth or nose instead of only with their mouth.
+This also protects against swallowing a mouthful of water.
 Next, the full face snorkel mask had a wider field of vision and an anti-fog design.

 Since full face snorkel masks have appeared on the market, they have become immensely popular with casual snorkelers and sales were high.
 However, veteran snorkelers and divers have not adopted this mask since it cannot be used for scuba diving.